Danish bank laundered €7bn of Russian 'blood money'

 The bank's CEO, Thomas Borgen, could also lose his job, or worse, given the egregious nature of the violations.

-"This is one of the biggest scandals in the Danish financial sector for many, many years," he added.
+"It's obviously not satisfactory that large sums of money were made laundering funds and that that money is still with Danske Bank.
+This offends my sense of justice, and everyone else's", he said.

 Jakob Dedenroth Bernhoft, a Danish fraud expert, called the sum in question "astronomical".

 "It's the biggest known ongoing money laundering case worldwide," Christian Thatje, a trader at Denmark's Sydbank, said.

 Others said Danske Bank must have known what was going on.